joogps/SlideOverCard/README.md

 ## Usage

 You can add a card to your app in two different ways.
-The first one is by adding a `.slideOverCard()` modifier, which works similarly to a `.sheet()`
+The first one is by adding a `.slideOverCard()` modifier, which works similarly to a `.sheet()`.
 ```swift
 .slideOverCard(isPresented: $isPresented) {
   // Here goes your awesome content